How do you know if you’re using your power well to manage your health? Let’s look at this scenario.

-You know that person you have to deal with regularly who you find annoying or downright difficult to deal with.
-You just wish they would stop.
+You know that person you have to deal with regularly who you find annoying or downright difficult to deal with?
+Wouldn’t it be great if they would stop?
 If only they would change, your life would be so much easier and you would be so much happier.

 It’s common to wish for and want that.
 We all have that person in our life we wish would change.
-And if you find yourself in a place where you are wishing a fair number of people and situations in your life would change, you hear yourself often saying in exasperation, ‘If only they would…’ and ‘I wish…’ and a cloud of stress always seems to find its resting place on your shoulders, that can be a tough and miserable place to be.
+You may find yourself wishing a fair number of people and situations in your life would change.
+If you also hear yourself often saying in exasperation, ‘If only they would…’ and ‘I wish…’, then it’s time to have a rethink about things.
+Because there can be that cloud of stress always resting on your shoulders and over time that can be a tough and miserable place to be.

-Across my coaching, charity work and research, I have found that to be a common theme among people living with long-term conditions or serious illness/injury.
+Across my coaching, charity work and research, I have found that to be a common theme among people living with a challenging health issue.
 It’s understandable.
-When you are living with ongoing health issues that can take their toll physically and emotionally and life continues to happen around you (and sometimes life can be tough), it is no wonder you get into that place and can feel a stuckness.
+When you are living with ongoing health issues that can take their toll physically and emotionally, it’s no wonder you get into that place and can feel stuck.

-You can shift that cloud of stress off your shoulders and feel more free and able in yourself and your relationships with others.
+So you feel more free and able in yourself and in your relationships with others.
 You have the power to do that and ‘power’ is the key word.
-It’s about your personal power, which is knowing what you need and want and taking action to get that and make things happen.
-And it’s also about holding on to your personal power and standing in it.
+It’s about your personal power, holding on to it and standing in it.
+This means you know what you need and want and take action to get that and make things happen for yourself.

 Important Tangent – When I say ‘stand in your power’, I do not mean that you are in power over others, controlling them so you are ‘greater than’ and they are ‘less than’.

 So I’m going to share a way of thinking to help you identify when you are standing in your personal power and when you aren’t.
 Knowing this will enable you to take action to change things when you need to, to take control.
-It will help you manage unhelpful stress which is important within the context of a chronic condition as stress can exacerbate symptoms, disrupt our sleep, and generally wreak havoc on our bodies, minds, hearts and souls.
+It will help you manage unhelpful stress which is important within the context of a challenging health issue.
+In my own experience and with clients, I found that stress can exacerbate symptoms.

 So locus of control can be internal or external and is about what you are doing with your personal power.